Skill Demand Index

 Which roles need Empathy most:

 Software Engineering positions drive 100% of demand.
-Skills commonly paired with Empathy include E-commerce and Curiosity and Adaptability.
+Skills commonly paired with Empathy include Adaptability and UX Design.

 Depth Level Distribution